PlumpMath/om-rtc-trials/README.md

 ## Running

 To start a web server for the application, run:

-    lein ring server
+    lein cljsbuild release once
+    lein trampoline run 5000

 ## License